zixiaojin66/A-3Net-master/README.md

 * torch-scatter==2.0.9
 * torch-sparse==0.6.15

-# Files
+# Files:
 1.data

 This folder contains original side effects and drugs data.

 * **frequency_data.txt:**
   The standardised drug side effect frequency classes used in our study.

 2. warm-scence_data